Sensory gardens with edible plants: berries & cherries

 6 - Fragaria x ananassa ‘Hapil’

-2 - Prunus avium ‘Stella’ is a deciduous tree which bears regular, heavy crops of large black cherries from late July.
+2 -Prunus avium ‘Stella’is a deciduous tree which bears regular, heavy crops of large black cherries from late July.
 Its green leaves show good autumn colour.

-3 - Ribes uva-crispa ‘Invicta’ is a green culinary gooseberry that crops heavily and has good flavour.
+3 -Ribes uva-crispa ‘Invicta’ is a green culinary gooseberry that crops heavily and has good flavour.
 It is very vigorous with a spreading habit and thorns.

-4 - Foeniculum vulgare ‘Giant Bronze’ is an aniseed-scented short-lived perennial with feathery, copper-bronze foliage, made up of fine, hair-like segments.
+4 - Foeniculum vulgare ‘Giant Bronze’ is an aniseed-scented short-lived with feathery, copper-bronze foliage, made up of fine, hair-like segments.
 Flat heads of small yellow-green flowers are borne in summer.

-5 - Allium schoenoprasum is a semi-evergreen chive with edible leaves, which produces clusters of brilliant pink-purple or white flowers in summer.
+5 - Allium schoenoprasumis a semi-evergreen chive with edible leaves, which produces clusters of brilliant pink-purple or white flowers in summer.

-6 - Fragaria x ananassa ‘Hapil’ is an early to mid-season, heavy-cropping cultivar of strawberry with large, glossy red berries that have good flavour.
+6 - Fragaria x ananassa ‘Hapil’ is an early to mid-season, heavy-cropping of strawberry with large, glossy red berries that have good flavour.

 Growing edible plants

-Growing your own fruit and herbs is a great way to eat more healthily, and gives you total control over what goes into your produce, from the soil it grows in and water it receives to ensuring that it is organic and pesticide-free.
+Growing your own fruit and herbs is a great way to eat more healthily, and gives you total control over what goes into your produce, from the soil it grows in and water it receives to ensuring that it is organic and -free.
 Planting schemes containing edible crops help to reinforce that growing your own food can improve health and overall well-being.
-This simple planting plan helps create depth, interest and good coverage in the border.

 Why choose a sustainable planting combination?

 Using the ethos of ‘right plant, right place’ to create a sustainable planting combination is great for the environment.
-It helps to avoid waste and the use of products and practices needed to try and help ailing plants, such as applying fertiliser.
-It also creates robust, long-lived planting that benefits soil health and garden biodiversity.
+It helps avoid waste and the use of products and practices needed to try and help ailing plants, such as the application of fertiliser.
+It also creates robust, long-lived planting that benefits soil health and garden .
+For more information about sustainable gardening, please see the RHS Sustainability Strategy.